OnStar: Overview

-The OnStar service relied on CDMA mobile phone voice and data communication, primarily via Verizon Wireless in the United States and Bell Mobility in Canada, as well as location information using GPS technology.
-AT&T announced the contract to replace Verizon in 2013 based on 4G technology from 2014.
+The OnStar service relied on CDMA mobile phone voice and data communication, primarily via Verizon Wireless in the United States and Bell Mobility in Canada, as well as location information using GPS technology, a core component of automatic vehicle location.
+More recently, TELUS and Onstar announced a new arrangement in 2021 for 4G and 5G in-vehicle mobility services.
 Drivers and passengers can use its audio interface to contact OnStar representatives for emergency services, vehicle diagnostics and directions.

 The OnStar service allows users to contact OnStar call centers during an emergency.
 In the event of a collision, detected by airbag deployment or other sensors, Advanced Automatic Collision Notification features can automatically send information about the vehicle's condition and GPS location to OnStar call centers.
 OnStar has 24-hour emergency call centers in Warren, Michigan; Charlotte, North Carolina; and Ontario, Canada, and other call centers in Makati, Philippines; and Oshawa, Ontario.
 This Advanced Automatic Collision Notification service is designed to assist emergency response efforts.

-All OnStar-equipped vehicles have Stolen Vehicle Tracking, which can provide the police with the vehicle's exact location, speed, and direction of movement.
+All OnStar-equipped vehicles have a Stolen Vehicle Tracking feature, which can provide the police with the vehicle's exact location, speed, and direction of movement.

 Starting in the 2009 model year, General Motors began equipping some new vehicles with Stolen Vehicle Slowdown.
 This feature allows OnStar to remotely slow down the stolen vehicle.
 The service is also expected to help reduce the risk of property damage, serious injuries or fatalities resulting from high-speed pursuits of stolen vehicles.
 Customers may opt out of that function.
 The first successful use of this service occurred in October 2009 when a stolen Chevrolet Tahoe was recovered and its suspected thief was apprehended.

 Also in 2009, General Motors began equipping some new vehicles with Remote Ignition Block, allowing OnStar to remotely deactivate the ignition so when the stolen vehicle is shut off, it cannot be restarted.

-All Stolen Vehicle Assistance services (Stolen Vehicle Tracking, Stolen Vehicle Slowdown and Remote Ignition Block) can be requested by the OnStar subscriber, but OnStar will not activate them until confirming with the police that the vehicle has been reported as stolen.
+All Stolen Vehicle Assistance services (Stolen Vehicle Tracking, Stolen Vehicle Slowdown and Remote Ignition Block) are functions of the vehicle's Tracking system and can be requested by the OnStar subscriber, but OnStar will not activate them until confirming with the police that the vehicle has been reported as stolen.

 OnStar subscribers may be eligible for anti-theft and low mileage insurance discounts.
 Since OnStar can help with the recovery of a stolen vehicle, some insurance companies recognize this and offer a discount.
 Also, with certain insurance companies (for example, GMAC Insurance) and with subscriber permission, OnStar will send the insurance company the vehicle's odometer reading every month.
 If the subscriber qualifies as a low-mileage driver, they may be eligible for an insurance discount.

 Even if the vehicle is OnStar equipped, no OnStar services are available until the system is activated.
 Vehicle owners can choose between various plans: